Rafinha (footballer, born 1985): Senior team

 Rafinha made his senior debut for Brazil on 26 March 2008 in a friendly match against Sweden.
 He then went through a six-year absence from the national team, making his second appearance in a friendly against South Africa on 5 March 2014.
 In May 2014, he was named by Brazil head coach Luiz Felipe Scolari as a standby player for the 2014 FIFA World Cup.

 On 17 September 2015, Rafinha was called up by head coach Dunga for two qualifying fixtures for the 2018 World Cup, but five days later turned it down, while also denying claims of rejecting the call-up to represent his adopted homeland Germany.

 In June 2017, Rafinha was called up for international friendlies against Argentina and Australia.

 Despite his desire to compete in the FIFA World Cup, he was on the stand-by list for both the 2014 and 2018 World Cup Squad.

+Post career

+After retiring, Rafinha worked as a commentator for eight months on Sportv, a position he had previously held sporadically for Bayern matches on TNT Sports.
+In January 2026, he was hired by São Paulo FC as football coordinator, replacing Muricy Ramalho.